 Find out how to get help if you or someone you know is a victim of domestic abuse.

-Call Refuge’s National Domestic Abuse Helpline for free and confidential advice, 24 hours a day on 0808 2000 247.
-Visit the helpline website to access further information, a contact form and the live chat service.
+Call Refuge’s National Domestic Abuse Helpline for free and confidential advice, 24 hours a day on 0808 2000 247 or through the contact form or live chat service.
 If you are a male victim, you can access support through the Men’s Advice Helpline on 0808 8010327.
 Other specialist support services are available.
 If you are in immediate danger, call 999 and ask for the police.

 If English is not your first language you may find our translated guidance or easy read version useful.
 Women’s Aid also have guidance documents on domestic abuse and coronavirus available in a number of languages for victims, family and friends, and community members of those affected.

 Coronavirus (COVID-19) and domestic abuse